- US Online Poker

-The Erie-area Presque Isle Downs & Casino will be a part of a new PA online casino industry.
+The Erie-area Presque Isle Downs & Casino will be a part of a new online casino industry in Pennsylvania.
 But what will it look like?

-When CDI purchased the property, online gambling was at the front of the announcement.
+When Churchill Downs purchased the property, online gambling was at the front of the announcement.

 “Presque Isle will give us a foothold in Pennsylvania which has recently passed legislation authorizing real money online gaming,” said CEO Bill Carstanjen.

 It’s not hard to understand CDI’s goal, then.
 It seems to have every intention of expanding its footprint within the digital realm.

 CDI has been seeking an entry point for several years, including an attempted purchase of the Showboat in Atlantic City.
 Now it’s taken up a key position in Pennsylvania, making no secrets about its plans.

 Apart from its ambitions, we don’t know much about CDI’s path to real-money online gambling.

 It spent years developing an in-house mobile social casino product called Big Fish, but it sold the platform of late last year.
 Some of the funds from the $990 million sale were no doubt used to cover the cost of Presque Isle.
 But it leaves CDI without a tech presence in the iGaming space.